 - Replicating Directory Changes All

-- Replicating Directory Changes In Filtered Set (only required in some environments)
+- Replicating Directory Changes In Filtered Set (rare, only required in some environments)

 Note that members of the Administrators and Domain Controller groups have these rights by default.